joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/handling-database-errors.md

 Check constraint
 Allows you to specify an arbitrary constraint on one or more tables.
-A common check constraint is a rule that define that a column’s value must be within certain bounds (for example, that a numeric column’s value must be larger than 0).
-Another common type of check constraint specifies relationships between column values (for example, that a column’s value must be different from the value of another column in the same row).
+A common check constraint is a rule that define that a column's value must be within certain bounds (for example, that a numeric column's value must be larger than 0).
+Another common type of check constraint specifies relationships between column values (for example, that a column's value must be different from the value of another column in the same row).

 Data type (column affinity) constraint
-The runtime enforces the data type of columns’ values, and an error occurs if an attempt is made to store a value of the incorrect type in a column.
-However, in many conditions values are converted to match the column’s declared data type.
+The runtime enforces the data type of columns' values, and an error occurs if an attempt is made to store a value of the incorrect type in a column.
+However, in many conditions values are converted to match the column's declared data type.
 See
 [Working with database data types](WS5b3ccc516d4fbf351e63e3d118666ade46-7d48.html) for more information.

 The runtime does not enforce constraints on foreign key values.
-In other words, foreign key values aren’t required to match an existing primary key value.
+In other words, foreign key values aren't required to match an existing primary key value.

 In addition to the predefined constraint types, the runtime SQL engine supports the use of triggers.
 A trigger is like an event handler.
 It is a predefined set of instructions that are carried out when a certain action happens.
 For example, a trigger could be defined that runs when data is inserted into or deleted from a particular table.
-One possible use of a trigger is to examine data changes and cause an error to occur if specified conditions aren’t met.
+One possible use of a trigger is to examine data changes and cause an error to occur if specified conditions aren't met.
 Consequently, a trigger can serve the same purpose as a constraint, and the strategies for preventing and recovering from constraint errors also apply to trigger-generated errors.
 However, the error id for trigger-generated errors is different from the error id for constraint errors.

-The set of constraints that apply to a particular table is determined while you’re designing an application.
+The set of constraints that apply to a particular table is determined while you're designing an application.
 Consciously designing constraints makes it easier to design your application to prevent and recover from constraint errors.
 However, constraint errors are difficult to systematically predict and prevent.
-Prediction is difficult because constraint errors don’t appear until application data is added.
-Constraint errors occur with data that is added to a database after it’s created.
+Prediction is difficult because constraint errors don't appear until application data is added.
+Constraint errors occur with data that is added to a database after it's created.
 These errors are often a result of the relationship between new data and data that already exists in the database.
 The following strategies can help you avoid many constraint errors:

 Carefully plan database structure and constraints
-The purpose of constraints is to enforce application rules and help protect the integrity of the database’s data.
-When you’re planning your application, consider how to structure your database to support your application.
+The purpose of constraints is to enforce application rules and help protect the integrity of the database's data.
+When you're planning your application, consider how to structure your database to support your application.
 As part of that process, identify rules for your data, such as whether certain values are required, whether a value has a default, whether duplicate values are allowed,